• Home

 Head north up the Pacific Coast Highway from Cayucos to San Simeon, where you’ll find the world famous Hearst Castle.
 If you’re into rich people doing rich people things, you’re gonna love it.

-We recommend taking a guided tour like this one to learn about the story behind this ridiculous, gawdy mansion and its creator, William Randolph Hearst (about whom the movie Citizen Kane is based) and to hear some of the fabulous stories about the stars that partied here.
+We recommend taking a guided tour to learn about the story behind this ridiculous, gawdy mansion and its creator, William Randolph Hearst (about whom the movie Citizen Kane is based) and to hear some of the fabulous stories about the stars that partied here.

 Once you’re feeling sufficiently plebeian, hop back in the car and head to the Piedras Blanca Elephant Seal Rookery.
 There’s nothing like watching a horde of elephant seals to make you feel better about yourself.